adaminspaceship/gta-radio/README.md

 - ✅ **Better performance**: No heavy server-side processing
 - ✅ **Scalable**: Offloads processing to the client
 - ✅ **Universal compatibility**: Works on any hosting platform

+## How It Works

+### User Workflow
+1. **Enter text** in the textbox (with engaging typing effect showing examples)
+2. **Click "Generate 40s Audio"** to create the mixed audio file
+3. **Click "Share"** to open the native iOS share sheet
+4. **Choose your sharing method**: Messages, Mail, AirDrop, Save to Files, etc.

+### Behind the Scenes
+- AI transforms your text into a hilarious radio joke
+- ElevenLabs generates high-quality TTS audio
+- Web Audio API mixes TTS with background music
+- Perfect timing ensures TTS ends at exactly 22.5 seconds
+- 40-second professional WAV file ready for sharing

 ## Local Development Setup